""

 Total Credits 120

 The Italian Club is a registered student organization run by students involved in the Italian program and open to any and all UW community members who have an interest in Italian culture.
-Club members are encouraged to organize and participate in cultural events on campus and in the community, including our annual Cena italiana in the Spring.
+Club members are encouraged to organize and participate in cultural events on campus and in the community, including our annual Cena italiana in the spring.
 Members of the Italian Club and Italian Ambassadors also organize the Circolo della bella lingua, a regular language meet-up geared toward allowing students of all levels to practice their Italian speaking in an informal setting.
 Finally, the Cineteca Italiana organizes weekly screenings of Italian films.
 Undergraduates are also welcome at scholarly talks and department events on an array of subjects (see department website for event details).